Foreign involvement in the Syrian civil war: Russia

-Russia has been a military ally of Syria since 1956, and during the Syrian Civil War it continued supplying Syria's government with arms, sending military and technical advisers to train Syrian soldiers to use the Russian-made weapons, and helping to repair and maintain Syrian weapons.
-Investigations by reporters suggest that Russia is helping to keep the Syrian economy afloat by transporting hundreds of tonnes of banknotes into the country by airplane.
+Russia became a military ally of Syria in 1956, and continued supplying Syria's government with arms, sending military and technical advisers to train Syrian soldiers, and helping to repair and maintain weapons.
+Investigations suggest that Russia transported hundreds of tonnes of banknotes into the country.

-In December 2012, it was reported that Russian military personnel under the guise of military advisers were inside Syria manning some of the anti-aircraft defenses sent by Russia.
-The depth and sophistication of Syria's air defences was cited as a major reason for the US decision not to intervene militarily against the Syrian government or impose a no-fly zone, despite a publicly voiced commitment to do so if the Assad government crossed the "red line" of using chemical weapons.
+In December 2012, it was reported that Russian military personnel were inside Syria, manning anti-aircraft systems.
+The depth and sophistication of Syria's air defences was cited as a reason for the US not to intervene militarily or impose a no-fly zone, despite President Obama's commitment to do so if the Assad government crossed the "red line" of using chemical weapons.

-Western leaders and diplomats have repeatedly criticized Russia's support of the Syrian government; Russia has stressed that its actions have not violated international law.
-In June 2012, Russian president Vladimir Putin said Russia did not support "any side [in the conflict] from which the threat of a civil war may emerge".
+Western leaders repeatedly criticized Russia's support of the Syrian government; Russia claimed that its actions had not violated international law.
+In June 2012, Russian president Vladimir Putin said Russia did not support "any side" in the conflict.

-In December 2013, Russia was reported to have stepped up its military support for the Syrian government by supplying new armored vehicles, surveillance equipment, radars, electronic warfare systems, spare parts for helicopters, and various weapons including guided bombs for planes.
+In December 2013, Russia was reported to have supplied armored vehicles, surveillance equipment, radars, electronic warfare systems, spare parts, and weapons such as guided bombs.

-On 30 September 2015, with permission of the upper house of the Russian Parliament, Russia started a direct military intervention in Syria consisting of air strikes against ISIL, the Al-Nusra Front, and other perceived enemies of the Syrian government.
-The Russian Orthodox Church official spokesman called the intervention by Russia in Syria a "holy fight" (or holy struggle) against terrorism.
-Russia claimed the attacks were against ISIL positions.
-However, according to reports, the Russian air strikes targeted positions held by the Army of Conquest coalition, including the Saudi/Turkish-backed Al-Nusra Front and by Salafi-jihadi coalition known as Ahrar ash-Sham.
+On 30 September 2015, Russia conducted air strikes against ISIS, the Al-Nusra Front, and other perceived enemies.
+The Russian Orthodox Church official spokesman called the intervention a "holy fight" (or holy struggle) against terrorism.
+Russia claimed the attacks were against ISIL.
+However, Russian air strikes also targeted positions held by the Army of Conquest coalition, including Saudi/Turkish-backed Al-Nusra Front and by ash-Sham.